Expensify/k2-extension/README.md

 # Creating your PR
 Be sure to do the following before pushing up your branch:
 1. Bump the version number in `dist/manifest.json` (use major.minor.patch version scheme)
-1. Bump the version number in `package.json` and `package-lock.json` to match
+1. Bump the version number in `package.json` and `package-lock.json` and `assets/manifest.json` to match
 1. Add a new change log entry in `CHANGELOG.md`

 # Publishing
 **Note:** Publishing KSv2 requires ring3 access.
-If you are not in ring 3 or below, tag your issue with the `ring3` label to assign a deployer.
+If you are not in ring 3 or below, tag your PR with the `ring3` label to assign a deployer.

 To publish a new version of this extension, you should follow these steps: